dekoza/mtgpl/AVR.rst

 :mtgtip:`Descendants' Path<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/d/ada93208-5cda-4e2d-b9a7-15345e30b831.jpg?1592709317|https://scryfall.com/card/avr/173/descendants-path?utm_source=api>`
    At the beginning of your upkeep, reveal the top card of your library.
-You may cast it without paying its mana cost if it's a creature spell that shares a creature type with a creature you control.
-Otherwise, put that card on the bottom of your library.
+If it's a creature card that shares a creature type with a creature you control, you may cast it without paying its mana cost.
+If you don't cast it, put it on the bottom of your library.

 :mtgtip:`Diregraf Escort<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/4/640e21ad-5064-41bc-886e-2c997f69a3f5.jpg?1592709325|https://scryfall.com/card/avr/174/diregraf-escort?utm_source=api>`